An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Borehole Study

 Figure~\ref{fig:borehole-eps} presents the simulated time evolution of the borehole geometry and the equivalent plastic strain field ($\sqrt{2/3}\,\|\tstrain^{\vpl}\|$).
 It can be seen that in all cases the borehole progressively closes over time, but the closure patterns differ according to the bedding plane direction.
 The boreholes squeeze more in the bedding plane normal direction than the parallel directions to become oval-shaped, even though the initial geometry and stress condition had no significant directional dependence.
 Consequently, the bedding plane direction controls where viscoplastic zones emerge.
 The closure process in this problem nears steady-state after 30 minutes, but the real process in the subsurface would be delayed significantly due to the slow dissipation of pore pressure in low-permeability shale.
 The fundamental deformation patterns would, however, remain similar.

-To demonstrate the computational efficiency and robustness of the proposed model, Fig.~\ref{fig:borehole-convergence} presents the convergence profiles during the Newton iterations at the same time instances as the previous figure.
-As can be seen, even in the earlier steps where viscoplastic deformations rapidly develop (1 min and 5 min), the relative residual norms are quickly reduced to small values after only four Newton iterations.
-Later, when the viscoplastic process nears completion (30 min), the Newton iterations converge even faster.
+To demonstrate the computational efficiency and robustness of the proposed model, Fig.~\ref{fig:borehole-convergence} presents the convergence profiles during the Newton iterations in a few earlier steps where viscoplastic deformations rapidly develop.
+As can be seen, the relative residual norms are quickly reduced to small values after only four Newton iterations.
+While not presented, as the viscoplastic process nears completion, the Newton iterations converge even faster.
 The convergence behavior is near-optimal in every step, confirming the correctness of the macroscopic and microscopic tangent operators.

 The results of this example highlight that material anisotropy alone has a profound impact on borehole deformations, and that the proposed model can be easily incorporated into a standard numerical code for initial--boundary value problems.
 It is also noted that the model could be incorporated into more sophisticated numerical methods for coupled poromechanical problems (\eg~\cite{choo2015stabilized,choo2019stabilized,zhang2019preferential,camargo2020macroelement}) to account for fluid flow effects on viscoplastic deformation.
 Future work will apply the model to investigate the combined control of the bedding plane direction, stress anisotropy, and fluid flow on the time-dependent behavior of boreholes in shale.